IGG Abbreviation Guide

 Lone members – this refers to members of Trefoil Guild who do not have a Guild nearby and are affiliated nationally

 Membership Fee –.
-Annual membership fee paid by all members at the same time as the census, which contributes towards the running costs of the association and resources for Leaders
+Annual membership fee paid by all members at the same time as the census, which contributes towards the running costs of the organisation and resources for Leaders

 Membership Costs – include Subscription (subs) to cover the running cost of a Unit,